Computational Life Science for Companies in the Medical, Life Science, Bioinformatics and Pharma Industries

 In Computational Life Science we tackle problems in life sciences and biology by methods from mathematics and computer science.

-Jacobs University CompLife qualification and knowledge transfer programs range from full master programs to customized corporate seminars.
+Jacobs University CompLife qualification and knowledge transfer programs comprise customized certificate programs and corporate seminars.

 It is primarily aimed at bioinformaticians, physicists, computer scientists, mathematicians or specialists in a related area and allows them to acquire a background in life science.
 Likewise, employees from a biological background can be trained in modeling and Bioinformatics, thus enhance their scope of action by adding computational skills.